permalik/tymalik_primary/articles/0001-build-a-pc.md

 Computers complete tasks by leveraging individual components, each with differing functionality.

-The list looks like this...
+**The list looks like this...**

 ### Central Processing Unit (CPU)

 Responsible for getting things done.

-Referred to interchangably as a processors or microprocessors, CPUs are responsible for completing various tasks.
+Referred to interchangably as a processor or microprocessor, the CPU is responsible for completing various tasks.

 CPUs are fragile, thin silicon wafers armed with billions of transistors (switches).

-A shell provides each CPU an exterior point of contact.
-As the operations of computing release heat, this shell allows cooling of the processor.
+An exterior shell provides the CPU an intermediate point of contact.
+As computing operations release heat, this shell allows improved cooling of the processor.

-A CPU's performance may be quanitified using standard units.
+CPU performance can be quanitified using standard units.
 These units are based on segments of time.
 Each of those segments represents a task being accomplished.

 Such segments are referred to commonly as cycles.
 The measurement of these cycles follows an established metric.